DevCycleHQ/devcycle-docs/docs/home/feature-management/features-and-variables/variables-and-variations.md

 ## Creating and Managing Variables in a Feature

-To view the Variables and Variations within a Feature, navigate to the Code Variables section on a Feature page:
+To view the Variables and Variations within a Feature, navigate to the Remote Variables section on a Feature page:

 ![Feature Page Sidebar Highlighting Variables](/march-2022-variables-sidebar.png)